yanisounas/MicroFramework/README.md

 }

 ```
 WebApp
 ------
-Finally you can create a new WebApp in index.php:
+Finally, you can create a new WebApp in index.php:

 ```php
 require "vendor/autoload.php";